srijken/web-www-v2/content/block/_index.en.md

 Title: Blocks
 ethics:
   title: Ethics at the base of everything we do
-  intro: As we work on sensitive data, gathered without informed consent, we established this Code of Conduct to provide an ethical base for the work we do.
-This code can also be used by other researchers working on what is currently referred to as responsible disclosure, or coordinated vulnerability disclosure.
+  intro: Since we handle sensitive data collected without informed consent, we've created this Code of Conduct to establish an ethical foundation for our work.
+This code can also be utilized by other researchers involved in what is currently known as responsible disclosure or coordinated vulnerability disclosure.
 proudestwork:
   title: Our proudest work
   ourproudestwork: